ThunderBolt-OS/dapp-chain/README.md

-# Setting Up a Private Network with Polygon-Edge
+# Setting Up a Private Network with Polygon-Edge Private Network

 ### Prerequisites
 Make sure you have Polygon-Edge installed on your system.